 Abstract

-The study aimed to evaluate the treatment outcomes of single-channel and tri-channel applicators for cervical cancer patients based on high dose rate brachytherapy using an artificial neural network.
-An artificial neural network (ANNs) model is proposed to predict the treatment outcomes for the single-channel applicator and tri-channel applicator in cervical cancer for high dose rate brachytherapy.
-Fifty-four patients of cervical cancer who were receiving external beam radiation therapy (EBRT) of 40-50 cGy, with chemotherapy, were selected in this study from 37 patients with cervical cancer being used to train and 17 for testing in this model.
-A model was developed for intracavitary brachytherapy to estimate the comparison of treatment outcomes for the single-channel applicator and tri-channel applicators, demonstrating the sensitivity 100% and specificity 100 % and accuracy 100% for training and 87.5%, 77.8%, and 82.4% for testing, respectively, including AUC= 0.961.
-The survival rate was 85% and 95% for single-channel and tri-channel applicators at 2 years, respectively.
-A model approach for artificial neural networks based on gynecological brachytherapy is a promising method for patient's treatment, resulting in the dosimetry output of applicators; medical physicists can be decided the appropriate applicator for cervical cancer.
-The proposed model has the potential accuracy in judging the treatment outcomes for the single-channel applicator and tri-channel applicator in cervical cancer based on survival analysis.
+This study aimed to evaluate the treatment outcomes of single-channel and tri-channel applicators in cervical cancer patients treated with high-dose-rate (HDR) brachytherapy, using an artificial neural network (ANN).
+An ANN model is proposed to predict the treatment outcomes for single-channel and tri-channel applicators in cervical cancer for HDR brachytherapy.
+Fifty-four cervical cancer patients receiving external beam radiation therapy (40–50 cGy) with concurrent chemotherapy were selected; 37 patients were used to train the model and 17 to test it.
+An intracavitary brachytherapy model was developed to compare the treatment outcomes for single-channel and tri-channel applicators.
+The model demonstrated a sensitivity, specificity, and accuracy of 100%, 100 %, and 100% for training and 87.5%, 77.8%, and 82.4% for testing, respectively, with an area under the curve of 0.961.
+The 2-year survival rate was 85% for the single-channel applicator and 95% for the tri-channel applicator.
+Thus, the ANN approach for gynecological brachytherapy is a promising one for improving patient treatment outcomes: by producing the dosimetry output for the applicator, it can help medical physicists decide the appropriate applicator for cervical cancer.
+Hence the proposed model shows potential for accurately judging the treatment outcomes for single-channel and tri-channel applicators in cervical cancer based on survival analysis.

-Keywords: Artificial neural network, treatment outcomes, single-channel applicator, tri-channel applicator, high dose rate brachytherapy, cervical cancer
+Keywords: artificial neural network, treatment outcomes, single-channel applicator, tri-channel applicator, high-dose-rate brachytherapy, cervical cancer

 Introduction

-In the world, cervical cancer is the top most cancer.
-It is ranked fourteen among all cancers and fourth position for women in the world.[1]
-In Western Africa, the most frequent cancer is cervical for women.
-Papillomavirus infection, sex partners, economic status, and smoking are the risk factors for cervical cancer.[2, 3] According to the statistics 2012, the incident rate of 1.3% has decreased in 2015 [4], due to improvement of lifestyle, vaccination, and early detection.[5]
-Still now, it is the highest mortality in Asia, counting in the 53.8 % of total cancer cases.[6]
+Cervical cancer is one of the most common cancers.
+It is the fourteenth most common cancer overall and fourth most common among women worldwide.[1]
+In Western Africa, it is the most common cancer.
+Papillomavirus infection, number of sexual partners, economic status, and smoking are among the risk factors for cervical cancer.[2, 3] While the incidence rate of cervical cancer has decreased by 1.3% from 2012 to 2015 [4], owing to improvements in lifestyle, vaccination, and early detection,[5] it continues to have the highest mortality in Asia, accounting for 53.8 % of total cancer cases.[6]

-The treatment type of cervical cancers is generally intracavitary, interstitial, and hybrid.
-The American Brachytherapy Society has recommended cervical cancer patients to treat the symptoms such as vaginal extension, pelvic sidewall and bulky lesions, and vaginal apex.[7]
-Although the single-channel applicator is used for the non-bulky diseases to avoid the dose from the organ at risk (OAR) like rectum and bladder, multi-channel is also used to deliver dose decreased in OARs by the dwell time of the applicators.
-The other literature has discussed that a single channel reduces cost, coverage for covering doses in tumors and decreases doses in OARs than multi-channel applicators.[8]
+The treatment approach for cervical cancer is generally intracavitary, interstitial, or a hybrid of the two.
+The American Brachytherapy Society has recommended that cervical cancer patients be treated for symptoms such as vaginal extension, pelvic sidewall and bulky lesions, and vaginal apex.[7]
+Although a single-channel applicator is used for the non-bulky disease to limit the dose to organs at risk (OARs) such as the rectum and bladder, a multi-channel applicator can also be used to reduce the dose to the OARs by adjusting the dwell time of its applicators.
+Studies have reported that single-channel applicators reduce cost, improve dose coverage in tumors, and decrease doses in OARs compared with multi-channel applicators.[8]
 In the further article showed that a multi-channel applicator could reduce tumor dose and rectum dose as single-channel applicators with statistically significant, resulting in favor of a multi-channel applicator when a single channel inserted at 5 mm prescription at depth.[9]

-Traditionally, logistic regression (LR) is used worldwide to predict the developed models and analyze medical outcomes.[10]
-However, there is some limitation based on the ability to predict the model with accuracy.
-For example, LR is the relationship between independent and dependent variables, demonstrating the normal distribution of independent variables.[11]
-Therefore, modeling complex systems like treatment outcomes of a single-channel applicator and tri-channel applicator, LR is not appropriate for capturing the complex relationship and finding the accuracy among the independent variables such as treatment outcomes.
+Conventionally, logistic regression (LR) is used to evaluate developed models and analyze medical outcomes.[10]
+However, it has limitations in its ability to predict outcomes with accuracy.
+For example, LR models the relationship between the independent and dependent variables, based on the assumption that the independent variable exhibits a normal distribution.[11]
+Therefore, LR is not appropriate for modeling complex systems, such as the treatment outcomes of single-channel and tri-channel applicators, because it cannot capture the complex relationship between the variables.